 - If you are considering a quote from a waste carrier, check they are registered with SEPA by asking to see their registration number.
 If the company cannot give you a number, they are probably moving your waste illegally and you are probably committing a criminal offence.
 You should only give your waste to a registered waste carrier.
 Match their registration number on the waste carriers register or by contacting us, and check that the waste disposal site they are taking your waste to is properly licenced.

 Bulky household waste is a fire hazard and should be disposed of correctly and safely at a licenced waste disposal site.

-If the incident you report is on-going, is believed to be of a hazardous nature or is near a watercourse, the information will be passed to SEPA or Police Scotland.
+If the incident you report is on-going, is believed to be of a hazardous nature or is near a watercourse, the local authority may involve SEPA or Police Scotland in the investigation.